-Our cost is dependent on your unique situation.
+Our cost can be dependent on your unique situation.
 The average cost is $6,000 for 3 months of on-call, unlimited consultations with a buffer of one month (schedules depending) with both trainers; Dave and Jamieleigh Womach.
 This price includes as many free in-home consultations as necessary to complete the training.
 We prefer to evaluate your situation and start with a consultation via Zoom or some other video form where we can actually see what training is already in place.

 What age does a parrot have to be to learn to free fly?

-When starting with a bird of the age to naturally fledge in the wild, it is much easier because you are working with nature within your training (the bird naturally wants to fly and does not need much encouragement to do so).
+When starting with a bird of the age it would naturally fledge in the wild, it is much easier because you are working with nature within your training (the bird naturally wants to fly and does not need much encouragement to do so).